Final Course Grade Review Regulation 804

 3. The ensuing grade for each appealed element would have resulted in a different final course grade than that originally assigned by the faculty member.

-D. Allegations that sexual harassment or other prohibited harassment was the reason a final course grade was impermissibly or arbitrarily assigned by the faculty member must be addressed according to the Prohibited Harassment Policy, not this policy.
+D. Allegations that sexual harassment or other prohibited harassment was the reason a final course grade was impermissibly or arbitrarily assigned by the faculty member must be addressed according to the Prohibited Harassment Policy, not this regulation.

 E. Falsification or fabrication of information by the student in support of a final course grade appeal can cause the student to be subject to disciplinary action under the Student Code of Conduct.